emberjs/website/source/guides/testing/testing-xhr.md

 ####Asynchronous Example using promises

-If you're using a promise, but there's a change it might resolve after the test has finished, you'll need to use the `stop` and `start` global methods.
-These methods will give you the ability to tell qunit to stop the test run on the current test (puts qunit into a holding pattern) and start again when ready.
-In this example we delay and wrap the resolve.
-Since the chained promise is attached before the promise is resolved you won't need to wrap it in the run loop.
+If you're using a promise, but there's a chance it might resolves after the test would finish you'll need to use the `stop` and `start` global qunit methods.
+These methods will give you the ability to tell qunit to stop the test run on the current test (makes qunit wait) and start again when ready.
+In this example we delay execution and wrap the resolve in a run call.
+Since the chained promise begins observing before the promise has been resolved you won't need to wrap  the chained promise in a run call.

 <a class="jsbin-embed" href="http://jsbin.com/qoyinucu/46/embed?js,output">Async promise example</a>